dmccaffrey/28z/README.md

 	 * 0: The register name to store the value to
 	 * 1: The value to store
  * Recall: r
-	 * 0: The register name to recall a value from (copy, not move)
+	 * 0: The register name or program name to recall a value from (copy, not move)

 ## Control logic
 Control logic can be used to create more advanced programs.